proto-studio/protovalidate/README.md

 ## Support

-Go-Validate is built for mission critical code.
+Proto Validate is built for mission critical code.
 We want you to get all the support you need.

-For community support join the [ProtoStudio Discord Community](https://discord.gg/vdmHhx47).
+For community support join the [ProtoStudio Discord Community](https://proto.studio/social/discord).
 If you require commercial support please contact our premium support partner [Curioso Industries](https://curiosoindustries.com).